faguil/Molluscan-Shell-Evolution/README.md

 # Co-Option and De Novo Gene Evolution Underlie Molluscan Shell Diversity - Supplementary Data

-PThis GitHub repository provides the supplementary data referenced in the publication cited below.
+This GitHub repository provides the supplementary data referenced in the publication cited below.

 ## How to use and cite these files